Margaret Walls, Principal

 Today is a great day to be a McIntosh CHIEF.

-Daniel S. Lakly is beginning his 25th year in education.
-After 18+ years as a teacher, building level administrator and district level administrator in the state of Georgia, he spent 3 years in Central Florida as an Area Administrator for Student Support Services and as Assistant Principal at Millennium Middle Fine Arts/Communication Magnet School in Sanford Florida.
-Mr. Lakly is a graduate of McIntosh High School (1987).
-Mr. Lakly is a three time graduate of the University of Georgia, earning a BSED in Secondary Social Science Education, an MEd. in Educational Leadership and an Ed.S in Administration and Supervision.
-During his career Mr. Lakly has served as the Community Involvement Chairperson in Seminole County Public Schools, Cluster chairperson of Elementary Sunshine Committee in Gwinnett County Public Schools, Vice-chair of school redistricting committee 2006-08 in Gwinnett County Public School and was the Executive Director of the 20th Annual Georgia Psycho-educational Conference, 1997.
-Mr. Lakly is happily married to Michelle and is the father of twin sons Jack and Connor (12).
+Daniel S. Lakly is beginning his 29th year in education.
+After 18+ years as a teacher, building level administrator and district level administrator in the state of Georgia, he spent three years in Central Florida as an Area Administrator for Student Support Services and as Assistant Principal at Millennium Middle Fine Arts/Communication Magnet School in Sanford Florida.
+Mr. Lakly is a 1987 graduate of McIntosh High School.
+Mr. Lakly is a three time graduate of the University of Georgia, earning a BSED in Secondary Social Science Education, an M.Ed. in Educational Leadership and an Ed.S in Administration and Supervision.
+During his career Mr. Lakly has served as the Community Involvement Chairperson in Seminole County Public Schools, cluster chairperson of Elementary Sunshine Committee in Gwinnett County Public Schools, vice-chair of school redistricting committee 2006-08 in Gwinnett County Public Schools and was the executive director of the 20th Annual Georgia Psycho-Educational Conference in 1997.
+Mr. Lakly is happily married to Michelle and is the father of twin sons Jack and Connor.

 Mrs. Nicole Guest is beginning her 19th year in education.
 She is a McIntosh High School alumni, graduating class of 1997.
 After graduation, she continued her education and earned a Bachelor of Science Degree in Family and Consumer Sciences Education from The University of Georgia (Go DAWGS!).
 She then attended Kennesaw State University to complete a Master’s Degree in Special Education.
 She is currently completing her Specialist Degree in Educational Leadership.